circleci/circleci-docs/jekyll/_cci2/java-oom.md

 layout: classic-docs
 title: "Avoiding and Debugging Java Memory Errors"
 description: "How to avoid and debug Java memory errors on CircleCI."
-version:
+contentTags:
+  platform:
   - Cloud
   - Server v4.x
   - Server v3.x
   - Server v2.x
 ---

 How to avoid and debug Java memory errors on CircleCI.